brymer-meneses/blockchain-todolist/readme.md

 # Blockchain TodoList

 This project is my first dive at learning how to make beautiful dApps using React and Web3 libraries.
-I wrote the smart-contract from scratch and [deployed](https://rinkeby.etherscan.io/address/0xCA2ca507FdcdD212bDB3eECda2C1C10373524aF9#code) it on the Rinkeby Ethereum Test Net.
+The smart-contract was written from scratch and [deployed](https://rinkeby.etherscan.io/address/0xCA2ca507FdcdD212bDB3eECda2C1C10373524aF9#code) on the Rinkeby Ethereum TestNet.

 ![screenshot](assets/dapp_screenshot.png)